-There’s a new era of Charmed premiering on The CW, but after watching the pilot (and with everything that’s gone on behind-the-scenes), I won’t be watching any more as I don’t believe this series honors the original.
+A new era of Charmed premiered on The CW in 2018, but after watching the pilot (and with everything that’s gone on behind-the-scenes), I won’t be watching any more as I don’t believe this series honors the original.

 (Update – October 11, 2018: The end of this article has been updated with new concerns over the show’s casting choices.)